 It is standard practice for climbers to leave gear for the porters after the climb, like this hat.
 Funny though, he didn’t know what a leprechaun was.
 Try describing to a Tanzanian who has never left his country and has no knowledge of Irish culture, what his hat symbolized.

-- Me and the Tanzanian leprechaun, on Day 6, Barafu Camp.
+- The Tanzanian leprechaun and me, on Day 6, Barafu Camp.

 There are several choices up Kilimanjaro, the Lemosho Route is known by locals as the “Coca-Cola route”.
 But don’t be fooled, you are still climbing the same distance up though it is considered the safest because you summit via Stella’s Point and not the Western Breach.
 The route that Frank chose for me was the Macheme Route– which is a more technical climb and includes a night time ascent to the summit.
 The trip is fully supported with Mountain Hard Wear tents, mattress and pillow as well as a mess tent with lightweight tables and chairs– there is even a toilet.
 Which means someone is carrying that bad boy the mountain, so tip well.